rakudo/rakudo/docs/roast-spectest.data-versioning.md

 specific roast version.
 The version to test is obtained from the VERSION file in roast checkout (`t/spec/VERSION`).

-The default file is `t/spectest.data` and it's used is roast version could not be obtained or if the version matches string `propo` (e.g. `6.d.proposal`).
+The default file is `t/spectest.data` and it's used if roast version could not be obtained, if the `spectest.data` file for the requested version doesn't exist or isn't readable, or if the version matches string `propo` (e.g. `6.d.proposal`).
 Otherwise, the version is used as a suffix, separated with a dot:

     VERSION file contains "6.c" => tests read from t/spectest.data.6.c